 While analyzing the average save time for files over WebDAV, it was found that performance increases dramatically as bandwidth increases up until the 5-10Mbps level.
 Therefore, Adobe recommends that each user concurrently accessing the system should have at least 10Mbps of upload speed and 5-10Mbps of bandwidth.

-For more information, see Troubleshooting AEM desktop app.
+For more information, see Troubleshooting Experience Manager desktop app.

 When sizing an implementation, it is important to keep system limitations in mind.
 If the proposed implementation exceeds these limitations, employ creative strategies, such as partitioning the assets across multiple Assets implementations.